nguyentruongky/Weather/README.md

 Work in very short time, so that many things need to be improved
 - UI: Not attractive and no animation available.
 - Local database: Store into CoreData or Realm.
 Currently store into UserDefault with loose-coupling pattern, easy to change database later.

+## Time of working
+2 hours and 45 minutes